 If your child is looking to get involved in the kitchen, make the most of it.
 Kids are often more able than we give them credit for, and teaching them kitchen skills at a young age ensures they not only develop healthy habits, but also a greater appreciation for the meals you put in front of them.
 Start slow and teach your child to cook safely with these 17 top tips.

 My daughter has been obsessed with the American series Masterchef Junior for the past few years, and has great aspirations of getting on the show in time to come.

 When you see these under-14s creating culinary works of art that would baffle adults, it just goes to show that it’s never too early to learn some basic (non-Masterchef) skills.

 Teaching your child to cook alongside you is not only a fun activity to do together, but it fills your child with kitchen confidence and a range of skills that are sure to stand to them in the future.

-Even the youngest toddler can take part and have their own ‘jobs’ while you prep – stirring, weighing, sifting, pouring, number recognition on the scales, cracking eggs (with assistance!)…the main thing is to try and make it fun while teaching them to cook safely under your supervision.
+Even the youngest toddler can take part and have their own ‘jobs’ while you prep – stirring, weighing, sifting, pouring, number recognition on the scales, cracking eggs (with assistance!)…the main thing is to try and make it fun while teaching your child to cook safely under your supervision.

 Sometimes for adults it’s hard to find the fun in cooking – particularly at the end of a long day when you just need to get it done and over with – but cooking is a fantastic way to teach new vocabulary, maths and reading skills, as well as developing fine motor skills.
 It really sets your kids up with a life skill they will thank you for in the future.